CreditCode/bellbot/README.md

-# A Discord bot for the bellaim server
+# A Discord bot for the bellaim discord server